elB4RTO/LogDoctor/README.md

 #### Logs format

-Before to start parsing logs, you must set-up the *loga format*.<br/>
+Before to start parsing logs, you must set-up the *logs format*.<br/>
 Head to the **configurations** section, under `Logs` select the **Web Server** you want to configure and tap `Format`.<br/>
 Once inside the **Format** section, you can insert the *log format string* you're using.
 Don't forget to use the `Generete preview` button to generate a *log line sample* and **check the correctness** of the format!<br/>